 The price for the buffet was £550EGP (£25) without tax or service.
 I thought it was worth the money.
 Booking is recommended.

 If you get bored of the cuisine at the Winter Palace or fancy something more budget-friendly, try Sofra.
 It’s only a ten-minute walk away, has wonderful service, and serves tasty traditional Egyptian cuisine.

 7. The staff here really care about their service

 The staff really blew me away at the Winter Palace.
 When I arrived I received a note which welcomed me personally.

 Then, I fell extremely sick while I was here and had caught a nasty chest infection.
-My carriage driver brought me to pharmacy to get me medicine.
+My carriage driver brought me to a pharmacy to get me medicine.
 This meant that on one of the days, I had to lock myself away in my room to recover.

 The staff were at hand to bring lemon and honey tea and checked in on me to see if I was okay.
 It was so kind and I will always remember that kindness.

 Travelling on your own and getting sick is always scary so I really appreciated someone looking out for me.